IAmBaut/ImgboardTools/README.md

 Python code for a CLI tool with various features, mostly for use on imageboards.

-Stuff is probably not very optimized, but it works.
+Stuff is probably not very optimized and has no error handling, but it works.

+## Requirements

+You need the following python libraries:
+* Pillow, get it with `pip install pillow`

+You also need the following software/executables:
+* ffmpeg
+* pngcrush

+## Usage

 Works as a CLI tool.
 To get started use